What is the average salary in Brighton, MA?

 Presentation Rehab & Skilled Care Center

-Presentation Rehab & Skilled Care Center offers rehabilitation services.
-They provide a good salary for their staff.
+Presentation Rehab & Skilled Care Center offers rehabilitation and long-term care services.
+They are dedicated to their patients and provide a fair salary to their staff.

 -